 24 UK football clubs have been sent a questionnaire entitled ‘The Football Clubs Employment Issue Questionnaire’ by HMRC which asks how clubs account for luxury gifts and benefits that football players’, WAGS and their families receive.

-After recent announcements that the Revenue are to crackdown on tax avoidance schemes adopted by football players, their agents and clubs, HM Revenue and Customs are investigating the perks that top UK footballers receive and have already questioned finance directors at some of the UK’s richest football clubs.
+After recent announcements that the Revenue is to crack down on tax avoidance schemes adopted by football players, their agents and clubs, HM Revenue and Customs are investigating the perks that top UK footballers receive and have already questioned finance directors at some of the UK’s richest football clubs.

 HMRC’s ‘High Net Worth Unit’ that are heading up the investigation are looking to find details of luxury gifts football players receive including lavish holidays abroad and accommodation where they can want for nothing.